How to Fix Corrupted Hard Drive on a Mac: Best 5 Methods

 Step 2.
 On the left sidebar, select the corrupt disk.
 Then, click the “First Aid” button at the top of the window between “Volume” and “Partition.”

-Method 3: FSCK Command
+Method 3: Run the FSCK Command on Your Corrupted Drive

 diskutil list